arduino/arduino-builder/README.md

 * `-logger`: Optional, can be "human" or "machine".
 Defaults to "human".
 If "machine", messages emitted will be in a format which the Arduino IDE understands and that it uses for I18N.

-* `-lib-discovery-recursion-depth`: Optional.
-Defaults to 4.
-How deep should library discovery go down looking for included libraries.

 * `-version`: if specified, prints version and exits.

 * `-build-options-file`: it specifies path to a local `build.options.json` file (see paragraph below), which allows you to omit specifying params such as `-hardware`, `-tools`, `-libraries`, `-fqbn`, `-pref` and `-ide-version`.